 - Grid, which displays a grid of thumbnails of your images.
-This view also displays folders, letting you go up and down a folder hierarchy quickly. - Detail, which you get by double-clicking on a thumbnail.
-You can view this image in either 'fit to window' view, or can zoom in to see more detail. - Filmstrip, which displays a strip of images from a folder or album at the bottom of the screen.
-The currently selected image displays in the preview area above the strip; use the arrow keys to move through the folder, or click on an image in the filmstrip to view it in the preview area. - Compare, which lets you view a group of photos in separate panes inside the preview area.
+This view also displays folders, letting you go up and down a folder hierarchy quickly.
+You can also change the information displayed in each cell in the grid.
+Shortcut key: G - Photo (also known as Detail), which you get by double-clicking on a thumbnail.
+You can view this image in either 'fit to window' view, or can zoom in to see more detail.
+Shortcut key: E - Filmstrip, which displays a strip of images from a folder or album at the bottom of the screen.
+The currently selected image displays in the preview area above the strip; use the arrow keys to move through the folder, or click on an image in the filmstrip to view it in the preview area.
+Similar to Detail view, the Filmstrip mode lets you view the current image in 'fit to window' and zoom views.
+Shortcut key: F - Compare, which lets you view a group of photos in separate panes inside the preview area.
 You can zoom in on one or all of the selection, and lock the panning so that, as you move around one photo, the others move with it.
-Using Compare, you can quickly find the best images in a sequence, whether it be for composition, sharpness, facial expressions or more. - Map, which can be used to display locations for photos that have GPS-based location data, or to search for locations that can then be applied to a photo or group of photos.
+Using Compare, you can quickly find the best images in a sequence, whether it be for composition, sharpness, facial expressions or more.
+Shortcut key: C - Map, which can be used to display locations for photos that have GPS-based location data, or to search for locations that can then be applied to a photo or group of photos.
+Shortcut key: M

-You can change the viewing mode between the different views by clicking on the view selector at the bottom of the window, or by using the keyboard shortcuts (G, F, C, E, and M respectively).
+You can change the viewing mode between the different views by clicking on the view selector at the bottom of the window, or by using the shortcut keys listed above.